cybacolt/RdioLastConvert/README.md

 - Rdio only stores 1 year of history
 - Rdio artist names dont always map to Music Brainz artist names
 - RdioLastConvert *does not do* track MBID and album MBID lookups (too ambiguous to do accurate)
-- there may be limitations on *how many* scrobbles libre.fm can send to last.fm
+- last.fm only allows the previous 2 weeks of scrobbles. all previous are ignored.
-- using 1 libre.fm account, this is a one-time process (there is no way to clear all history and retry)
+- if importing into libre.fm, this is a one-time process (there is no way to clear all history and retry)

 ### 1. Get your Listening History from Rdio
 1. Log into Rdio using Chrome